How To Create A To Do List In WordPress

 Import/Export

-The ability to import and export to-do list data can be useful.
-For example, you may need to copy over data from an existing to-do list to another website, or store the list data for backup or archiving purposes.
+Being able to import and export to-do list data can be useful.
+For example, you may want to transfer data from an existing list to another website, or export your list data for backup or archiving purposes.

-Use this section to easily export or import your list and plugin settings …
+Here you can export and import your list and plugin settings …

 Exporting To-Do List Data

-This opens up a window allowing you to download and save the data in a plain text file (e.g. Notepad) to an internal or external drive …
+This opens up a new window allowing you to download and save the data in a plain text file (e.g. Notepad) to a storage medium (e.g. your hard drive) …

-As well as exporting to-do list data from the ‘Import/Export’ tab, you can also export data by going to your WordPress dashboard menu and selecting Tools > Export …
+As well as exporting data from the ‘Import/Export’ tab, you can also export data by going to your WordPress main menu and selecting Tools > Export …

-You can include to-do list data in an export file (in XML format), either by checking ‘All content’ (includes everything – posts, pages, etc…), or just select ‘To-Do’ from the ‘Choose what to export’ section and click the ‘Download Export File’ button to save your file to an internal or external hard drive…
+You can include to-do list data in a WordPress export file (in XML format), either by selecting ‘All content’ (includes everything – posts, pages, etc…), or just select ‘To-Do’ from the ‘Choose what to export’ section and click the ‘Download Export File’ button to save your file to your hard drive…

 Importing To-Do List Data